Simo56/CryptoNovusRacing_Public/README.md

 ## Thanks

-Huge thanks to Ionut for helping me develop the frontend part of this project!
+Many thanks to Ionut for helping me develop the frontend for this project and the beautiful logo!